26th April 2024

 The metaverse has been cited as a revolutionary technology, with the potential to reshape human interaction.
 While it has typically been experienced up until now via online games and virtual role-playing activities, dating apps are increasingly entering the virtual world and augmented realities, opening up different forms of digital interaction.

 It is also being explored as a future commercial and financial interest at the international level.
-Nations and economic hubs, including South Korea and Dubai, have already invested heavily in becoming leaders of this virtual realm and are establishing virtual infrastructure and processes to enable commercial entities to operate in digital space.
+Nations and economic hubs, including South Korea and Dubai, have already invested heavily in becoming leaders of this virtual realm and are establishing virtual infrastructure and processes to enable commercial entities to operate in the digital space.

 States have an obligation to protect the rights of women and girls, including in the digital space.
 Government efforts should be supported by international collaboration and legal frameworks that compel technology companies to uphold human rights standards.
 This includes the enactment of laws and mechanisms at both national and international levels, aimed at ensuring women’s safety and dignity in digital platforms and across multiple jurisdictions.